Army Combat Patch Rules

 The Army has specific guidelines on when and how to wear the patch, which it has revised to reflect the fact that soldiers now are deployed at smaller echelon levels.

-After 1945, only soldiers who were serving with large echelon deployed units, such as separate brigades, divisions, corps, Army commands, or higher, were eligible to wear the combat patch.
-The smaller support companies/battalions and other lower-ranking units did have their own combat patches.
+After 1945, only soldiers who were serving with large echelon deployed units, such as separate brigades, divisions, corps, Army commands or higher were eligible to wear the combat patch.
+The smaller support companies/battalions and other lower-ranking units had their own combat patches.